natnuo/simple-codeforces-livestream/README.md

 If you are using <code>localhost:3000</code> for another program, you may change the port our software uses by editing the <code>PORT</code> setting under the Functional Features.

+PLEASE SAVE YOUR SETTINGS BEFORE EXITING THE SETUP SCRIPT.

 <h3>Building and Starting the Server</h3>

 Next, run <code>npm start</code>.
 The program must be running each time you wish to run a livestream with SICOLI.